310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Chiaki smilesoft %}
 Yep!
-I don’t have anything I could do with it, and I’m sure the mascot character would be much happier under the hands of someone who’d adore it!
+I don’t have anything I could do with it, and I’m sure the yuruchara would be much happier under the hands of someone who’d adore it!

 Think of it as me, and cherish it well…☆
 {% endbubble %}

 {% bubble Midori frown %}
-No thanks… You and mascots are poles apart, like heaven and earth…
+No thanks… You and yuruchara are poles apart, like heaven and earth…
 {% endbubble %}

 {% bubble Midori norsmile %}